MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/fence-diagrams.md

 using CarboKitten.Algorithms: skeleton
 using CarboKitten.Output.Abstract: stratigraphic_column, water_depth

-# Re-use the existing mesh helper from SedimentProfile rather than duplicating it.
+# Re-use the existing mesh helper from SedimentProfile.
-# Both submodules are siblings under VisualizationExt, so a relative import works
+# Warning : Both submodules are siblings under VisualizationExt, so a relative import works
 # as long as FenceDiagram.jl is `include`d AFTER SedimentProfile.jl.
 import ..SedimentProfile: explode_quad_vertices